ikrvbustil/poweroutages-sum24/README.md

 A very big difference in this new final model is the fact that the `R-squared is improved by a good amount, reaching up to a 0.95.
 So with this score, we can confidently say that it's a big improvement to our basic model.

 ## Fairness Analysis

+I truly believe that this model is fair to all.
+We can test this out by solving this hypothesis question:

+**Null Hypothesis**: The model's performance is the same for both groups (high/low population density)

+**Alternative Hypothesis**: The model's performance is significantly different between the two groups.

+To do this, we will look at the difference in `R-squared` for both populations and run them through the model.
+A large difference in performance would indicate that this model is unfair, but it doesn't specify who since it doesn't matter since to whoever it's unfair to it'll affect them.